samply/bridgehead/README.md

 > 📝 This URL list is subject to change.
 Instead of the individual names, we highly recommend whitelisting wildcard domains: *.dkfz.de, github.com, *.docker.com, *.docker.io, *.samply.de, *.bbmri.de.

-Note that apart from the Bridgehead itself, git and Docker may also need to be configured to use this proxy.
-This is a job for your systems administrators.

-> 📝 Note for Ubuntu: The uncomplicated firewall (ufw) is known to conflict with Docker, more info [here](https://github.com/chaifeng/ufw-docker).
+> 📝 Ubuntu's pre-installed uncomplicated firewall (ufw) is known to conflict with Docker, more info [here](https://github.com/chaifeng/ufw-docker).

 ## Deployment